 Lastly, this Bible passage is also for husbands that think they got the wrong mate when they married (i.e., Leah instead of Rachel).
 Have you ever met someone and you feel that this is the one you were supposed to have married?
 That is a lie that Satan perpetuates and has ruined many marriages with it.
 (Proverbs 21:9,19.
 Proverbs 25:24) Take Jacob’s advice – it is better to live and die with Leah the lovely!
 (Proverbs 31:10-31)

 All that glisters is not gold (Shakespeare’s, The Merchant of Venice)

 All that is gold does not glitter (J.R.R.
 Tolkien’s, The Lord of the Rings)

-What the world considers a pretty women does not mean she has a beautiful heart (1 Peter 3:3).
+What the world considers a pretty woman does not mean she has a beautiful heart (1 Peter 3:3.
+Proverbs 11:22).

-Women with a beautiful heart will not necessarily be considered pretty by the world (1 Peter 3:4).
+Women with a beautiful heart will not necessarily be considered pretty by the world (1 Peter 3:4.
+Proverbs 31:30).

 (1) Left-click on the underlined phrase to open another article in a different tab with more explanation.